yaphet17/chapa-java/README.md

 ## Usage

 > **Note** : This doc is not updated with the latest changes of this library (which have several amazing but breaking ): changes).
 I appreciate any contribution to the docs until I find some time to do it my self.
+Until then you can refer the [Javadoc](https://yaphet17.github.io/chapa-java/).

 Instantiate a `Chapa` class.